SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 - **str** - text (string) of symbols: 'a', 'Hello', 'Hi', 'Beer', ...
 - **datetime** - date: 21-12-2017, 25/07/1995, ...

-In **Python** the data type is automatically defined by the variable's assigned value.
-It is not defined explicitly upon declaration of variables (as opposed to C#, Java and C++).
+In **Python**, the data type is defined by the value that is assigned and is not explicitly specified when declaring variables (as opposed to C#, Java and C++).

-## Printing Results on the Console
+## Printing Results on the Screen

-In order to print text, numbers or other data on the console, we need to call the built-in function **`print()`**.
+In order to print text, numbers or other result on the screen, we need to call the built-in function **`print()`**.
 It allows us to print the value of a variable as well as to directly print a string or a number:

 ```python
 print(9)  # prints a number